Samuel-de-Oliveira/easyFileCreator/README.md

 EFC is a CLI application that helps create a template file of any programing language.

-The software is easy to use, for example typing `efc file example python` in your console you will create a file named `example.py` or better than this typing `efc project example python` you will create a Python project with a `Main.py` file and others things inside.
+The software is easy to use, for example typing `efc file example python` in your console you will create a file named `example.py` or better than this typing `efc project example python` you will create a Python project with a `Main.py` file and others things inside, like `requirements.txt`.

+The software is really tiny, powerfull and totaly made with python!
+It only consume less than 20Kb at Linux systems.

 ## How to install?